wuxuec/FlickrView/README.md

 v1.1
 It could include more page dynamically when you scroll down to the bottom.
 Besides, FlickrView dynamically adjust the number of columns when the screen sizes change.

+v1.2
+Adding a caching layer and Preloading images